Bar scams Kalku Iela

 Riga's got a bit of a reputation for crime.
-It once had the highest murder rate in the EU, and at and at a rate of 18 in every 100,000 that was as high as many cities in the US.
+It once had the highest murder rate in the EU, and at a rate of 18 in every 100,000 that was as high as many cities in the US.
 The recent economic downturn had the Finns running home and complaining about a crime wave in the city.
 I've read some real tales of actual crime, and most of the Embassy reports make out the Old Town and parks are no-go zones after sundown.

 That said, I didn't feel threatened while I was there.
 The police presence was significant, the number of rowdy drunks (local and foreign) few and the worst I suffered was having my arm punched, and cursed in Russian, when I refused to give a young woman the money for a "bus fare".
 This was winter, though, and I think the number of bad elements probably increases as the weather gets warmer.